-The analog and digital speed displays will indicate current speed and the pitot symbol will indicate which pitot tube is being used.
-The expanded speed display will indicate how close the current speed is to the set point speed within the displayed plus and minus limits.
-If the current speed is below the set point speed, bars in the expanded speed display will illuminate to the left of center and if the current speed is above the set point speed, bars will illuminate to the right of center.
-The number of bar segments that illuminate is also dependent on the deviation setting.
+In "Competition mode" the analog and digital speed displays will indicate current speed and the pitot symbol will indicate which pitot tube is being used.
+The deviation bar graph speed display at the bottom of the speedometer will indicate how close the current speed is to the set point speed within the displayed plus and minus limits.
+The limits can be changed from plus or minus one mile per hour to plus or minus nine miles per hour.
+The current set point speed is displayed just above the bar graph.
+If the current speed is below the set point speed, bars in the deviation bar graph speed display will illuminate to the left of center and if the current speed is above the set point speed, bars will illuminate to the right of center.
+The number of bar segments that illuminate is dependent on the deviation setting.

-The set point speed can be changed from the "Competition mode" by pressing the up and down arrow buttons.
-Pressing an arrow button once will change the set point speed by one tenth of a mile per hour.
-Pressing and holding an arrow button will cause the set point speed to scroll in one mile per hour increments.
+The set point speed can be changed while in "Competition mode" by pressing the mode button or the up and down arrow buttons.
+Pressing the mode button will immediately change the set point speed to the current boat speed.
+Pressing an arrow button once will change the set point speed either up or down by one tenth of a mile per hour.
+Pressing and holding an arrow button for approximately one and a half seconds will cause the set point speed to change by one mile per hour.
+Each successive arrow button push before another one and one half seconds has elapsed will cause the set point speed to change by one mile per hour.
+After the time has elapsed without a button push the speedometer reverts to changing the set point speed by one tenth of a mile per hour per button push.

-The deviation can be changed by pressing the mode button once while in the "Competition mode".
+The bar graph deviation can be changed by pressing and holding the mode button until the speedometer changes to "Deviation mode".
 The text line will display deviation X, where X is the current deviation value.
 Pressing the arrow buttons will cause the deviation to change in one mile per hour increments.
-The speedometer will go back to "Competition mode" five seconds after the last button is pressed or it will go to the "Normal mode" if the mode button is pressed before the five seconds expire.
+After a time out period the speedometer will automatically return to "Competition mode".
+The speedometer will go to the "Text mode" if the mode button is pressed before the time period has expired.
+Once in "Text mode" it is necessary to push the mode button again to return to "Competition mode".